dombegi/dombegi.github.io.old/_posts/2022-04-01-Graduated and newcomers.md

 published: true # 온라인 게시 여부
 ---

-4 students are graduated from our groups:
+4 students are graduated from our groups:  <!--more-->
 Master's degree: Takahisa Sakai and Naoki Orikasa
 Bachelor's degree: Ryusei Nitta and Aoi Fujimori
 Thank you for sharing great memories!